bitcoin-dot-org/developer.bitcoin.org/devguide/p2p_network.rst

 Peer Discovery
 --------------

 When started for the first time, programs don’t know the IP addresses of any active full nodes.
-In order to discover some IP addresses, they query one or more DNS names (called :term:`DNS seeds <dns seed>`) hardcoded into Bitcoin Core and `BitcoinJ <http://bitcoinj.github.io>`__.
+In order to discover some IP addresses, they query one or more DNS names (called :term:`DNS seeds <DNS seed>`) hardcoded into Bitcoin Core and `BitcoinJ <http://bitcoinj.github.io>`__.
 The response to the lookup should include one or more `DNS A records <http://tools.ietf.org/html/rfc1035#section-3.2.2>`__ with the IP addresses of full nodes that may accept new incoming connections.
 For example, using the `Unix ``dig`` command <https://en.wikipedia.org/wiki/Dig_%28Unix_command%29>`__:

 ::